Irvinnlim/Project-1---TETRIS/README.md

 The game comprises a 20 by 10 board.
 When game is initiated, random tetromino blocks (I,J,L,O,S,T,Z) will appear and they will automatically descend.
 You are allowed to move/ rotate the tetromino blocks if the move is valid.
 Your aim is to clear as many rows as possible to attain as many points as possible.

 ## Gameplay
-To begin, click on the "Play" buttom
+To begin, click on the "Play" button.
-Press the LEFT arrow key to move the tetromino to the left Press the RIGHT arrow key to move the tetromino to the right Press the UP arrow key to rotate the tetromino
+Press the LEFT arrow key to move the tetromino to the left.
+Press the RIGHT arrow key to move the tetromino to the right.
+Press the UP arrow key to rotate the tetromino.
-Press the DOWN KEY to move the tetromino downwards
+Press the DOWN KEY to move the tetromino downwards.

 ## Scoring System
 Scores are awarded based on the number of lines cleared per time;